scrabbletank/farhome-rules/rulesdoc.md

 - language of the druids.
 Druidic can be understood to an extent by animals.
 While animals cannot speak it themselves, conversation or nature checks with animals when speaking druidic have expertise.

 ##### Draconic
 - language of dragons, it's nearly impossible for non-dragon species to speak, at least fluently.
 Draconic words reverberate across the divine weave, making it particularly dangerous for those not fluent in it to speak.
 Draconic has been known to start small fires, freeze water, and dispell enchantments.
 Wizards fluent in draconic can use it to channel the elements when casting spells.
 Spells that deal elemental damage can be prepared and cast in draconic, allowing you to reroll a die in the spellcasting roll.
-Draconic spells are even more difficult to prepare than normal spells, taking 2 spell slots for every Draconic spell prepared.
+Draconic spells are even more difficult to prepare than normal spells, counting as 2 spells for your prepared spell limit.

 ##### Celestial
 - language of spirits, angels, and divine beings